francesco-pittacolo/KathaRange/README.md

 # KathaRange

 ## What is it?
-**KathaRange** is a cybersecurity network-emulation system based on the Kathará Framework API (https://github.com/KatharaFramework/Kathara).
+**KathaRange** is a cybersecurity network-emulation framework built on the Kathará Framework API (https://github.com/KatharaFramework/Kathara).
-It allows you to create dynamic, containerized networks for cyber attack and defense scenarios, integrating leading open-source technologies such as:
+It enables the creation of dynamic, containerized networks for cyber attack and defense scenarios, integrating leading open-source technologies such as:

 -   **Snort 3** (IDS)
 -   **Wazuh** (SIEM)
 -   **MITRE Caldera** (adversary emulation)
 -   **Kali Linux** with **Atomic Red Team** tools

-It also offers the possibility to create custom actions and plans to automate experiments.
+KathaRange also allows you to define custom actions and automation plans to streamline experiments and testing scenarios.

 The project originated from g4br-i's repository **KathaRange** (https://github.com/g4br-i/KathaRange).